-Chapter 3 Safety of navigation, etc.
+Safety of navigation, etc.

 Section 6.
-The Minister for Economic and Business Affairs may lay down regulations, take measures and issue general and specific prohibition or enforcement notices to safeguard navigation, maintain order and prevent danger and prevent hindrance of free navigation, including
+The Minister for Business and Growth may lay down regulations, take measures and issue general and specific prohibition or enforcement notices to safeguard navigation, maintain order and prevent danger and prevent hindrance of free navigation, including

-- 1) prohibition against navigation, fishing, anchoring and diving in special areas, - 2) regulations for preventing collisions at sea, speed restrictions and routeing measures, - 3) reporting and routeing systems, radar surveillance and the use of guard vessels, - 4) approval of high-speed ferries, - 5) bridges, - 6) protection of sea cables and underwater pipelines, - 7) the establishment of zones to maintain order and prevent danger around off-shore installations and in connection with construction works, - 8) watch-keeping on board ships, and - 9) assistance in rescuing human lives at sea.
+- 1) prohibition against navigation, fishing, anchoring and diving in special areas, - 2) regulations for preventing collisions at sea, speed restrictions and routeing measures, - 3) reporting and routeing systems, radar surveillance and the use of guard vessels, - 4) approval of high-speed ferries, - 5) bridges, - 6) protection of submarine cables and submarine pipelines, - 7) the establishment of zones to maintain order and prevent danger around offshore installations and in connection with construction works, - 8) watch-keeping on board ships, and - 9) assistance in rescuing human lives at sea.

 Section 7.
-The Minister for Economic and Business Affairs may order any master of a ship flying the Danish flag, by means of the gathering and transmission of meteorological observations, to contribute to the maintenance of a weather service to the extent required with regard to safety of navigation.
+The Minister for Business and Growth may order any master of a ship flying the Danish flag, by means of the gathering and transmission of meteorological observations, to contribute to the maintenance of a weather service to the extent required with regard to safety of navigation.

 Subsection 2.
-The Minister for Transport shall, after consultation with the Minister for Economic and Business Affairs, make the necessary provisions for Denmark's assistance in maintaining an international weather service to ensure safety of navigation.
+The Minister for Transport shall, after consultation with the Minister for Business and Growth, make the necessary provisions for Denmark's assistance in maintaining an international weather service to ensure safety of navigation.

 Section 8.
-If the conditions so necessitate and in accordance with the specific requirements of the Minister of Defence, navigation and buoyage systems shall be established to help position-fixing and navigation in Danish buoyage areas.
+If the conditions so necessitate and in accordance with the specific requirements of the Minister for Business and Growth, navigation and buoyage systems shall be established to help position-fixing and navigation in Danish buoyage areas.

 Subsection 2.
-Navigation and buoyage systems to help in position-fixing and navigation in main shipping routes and fairways and to safe anchorages shall be set up and maintained at the expense of the State by order of the Danish Maritime Safety Administration.
+Navigation and buoyage systems to help in position-fixing and navigation in main shipping routes and fairways and to safe anchorages shall be set up and maintained at the expense of the State by order of the Danish Maritime Authority.